Wolwedans Boulders Camp...

 The latest addition to the collection of well-appointed camps in the private NamibRand Nature Reserve is Wolwedans Boulders Camp.
 This small, exclusive camp, situated 45km south of Wolwedans Dune Lodge, is reached by 4WD, a scenic transfer during which, on our last visit, we saw ostrich and several species of antelope.
 The lodge's isolated location makes it a very peaceful and tranquil place to stay.

-Each room has a private bathroom which, although not en suite, is less than three metres away from the bedroom.
-These are fairly big with showers, flush toilets, double basins, Moroccan lanterns and bathrobes.
+Each tent has a private bathroom which, although not en suite, is less than three metres away from the bedroom.
+These are fairly big with a shower, flush toilet, double basins and Moroccan lanterns.
 You can even roll up the bathroom window to admire the views while brushing your teeth or having a shower.
-Body lotion, shampoo and small guest soaps are provided too.
+Bathrobes, body lotion, shampoo and small guest soaps are provided too.

 The main area at Wolwedans Boulders Camp consists of a dining tent and a lounge tent built on a vast wooden deck, with the kitchen set between them.
-On one side of the deck is an open fireplace, used for outdoor breakfasts.
-Another section, designed as the sundowner spot, makes the most of the views over the NamibRand Reserve as each day wanes – well worth a visit on your first night.
 The lounge interior is furnished with plush leather couches and a small library and is tastefully decorated in earthy colours with old German furniture, books and lanterns.
-In the dining tent, a communal meal table is set under a rustic lantern chandelier.
+In the dining tent, a communal table is set under a rustic lantern chandelier, although weather permitting, dinner may be served on the deck under the stars.

-During their stay at Wolwedans Boulders Camp, guests explore various aspects of the 2100km2 reserve.
+During their stay at Wolwedans Boulders Camp, guests explore various aspects of the 2,100km2 reserve.
 Activities comprise two- to three-hour guided walks, usually in the morning, and 4WD scenic drives in the afternoon.
-The camp itself is a wonderful place to relax and enjoy the surrounding vistas.
+The camp itself is also a wonderful place to relax and enjoy the surrounding vistas.

-Visitors to Boulders Camp should note that it is not possible to visit Sossusvlei from here; this takes place in the Sesriem area, a little over an hour north of the NamibRand Reserve.
+Visitors to Boulders Camp should note that it is not practical or possible to visit Sossusvlei, which is accessed from the Sesriem area, from this particularly remote camp deep in the south of the NamibRand Reserve.
 For those who want to make the most of Namibia's desert we recommend two nights at one of the lodges in the Sesriem area followed by two special nights at Wolwedans.

 Directions: Wolwedans Boulders Camp is situated within the NamibRand Nature Reserve.
-On arrival at the entrance to this, follow the signs to the Wolwedans farmhouse/reception, 20km from the main gate.
-After checking in you will meet your guide then take a 4WD scenic transfer to the camp.
+Drive past the entrance to the Wolwedans farmhouse/reception on the C27 until you reach the D827.
+Keep right and continue for a further 13km.
+Turn right at the gate ‘Aandster’, and drive a further 9km to the Aandster farm.
+After checking in you will meet your guide then take a 4WD scenic transfer of about 15km to the camp.

 Owner: Stephan Bruckner